-- a. the proposed hours of works taking into account the proximity of potential sensitive receptors; - b. details of the methods to be employed for the prevention of mud, grit, dust and dirt being carried onto the public highway from the development; and - c. details of the methods to be employed to minimise the potential for the creation of dust from the development; and - d. details of the methods to be employed to minimise noise and vibration from the development; and - e. details of the means of protecting water and waste water infrastructure; and - f.
-Site perimeter representative sample , noise, monitoring; and - g.
-A commitment that all NRMM equipment (37 kW and 560 kW) shall be registered on the NRMM register and meets the standard as stipulated by the Mayor of London to follow current best construction practice, including the following:-

-- Southwark Council's Technical Guide for Demolition & Construction at http://www.southwark.gov.uk/construction - Section 61 of Control of Pollution Act 1974, - The London Mayor's Supplementary Planning Guidance 'The Control of Dust and Emissions During Construction and Demolition', - The Institute of Air Quality Management's 'Guidance on the Assessment of Dust from Demolition and Construction' and 'Guidance on Air Quality Monitoring in the Vicinity of Demolition and Construction Sites', - BS 5228-1:2009+A1:2014 'Code of practice for noise and vibration control on construction and open sites.
+- Details of the methods to be employed for the prevention of mud, grit, dust and dirt being carried onto the public highway from the development; - q.
+Details of the methods to be employed to minimise the potential for the creation of dust from the development; and - r.
+Details of the methods to be employed to minimise noise and vibration from the development; - s. details of the means of protecting water and waste water infrastructure; - t.
+Site perimeter representative sample, noise, monitoring; and - u.
+A commitment that all NRMM equipment (37 kW and 560 kW) shall be registered on the NRMM register and meets the standard as stipulated by the Mayor of London. - v.
+A commitment to adopt and implement the ICE Demolition Protocol and Considerate Contractor Scheme - w.
+A commitment to follow current best construction practice, including:- - Southwark Council's Technical Guide for Demolition & Construction. - Section 61 of Control of Pollution Act 1974. - The London Mayor's Supplementary Planning Guidance 'The Control of Dust and Emissions During Construction and Demolition', - The Institute of Air Quality Management's 'Guidance on the Assessment of Dust from Demolition and Construction' and 'Guidance on Air Quality Monitoring in the Vicinity of Demolition and Construction Sites', - BS 5228-1:2009+A1:2014 'Code of practice for noise and vibration control on construction and open sites.
 Noise', - BS 5228-2:2009+A1:2014 'Code of practice for noise and vibration control on construction and open sites.
 Vibration' - Relevant Stage emission standards to comply with Non-Road Mobile Machinery (Emission of Gaseous and Particulate Pollutants) Regulations 1999 as amended & NRMM London emission standards http://nrmm.london/